-Like running a country: What it was like to be a schools superintendent this summer
+Like running a country: What it meant to be a schools superintendent this summer

 It felt, he sometimes thought, like running a country.

-Still, the routine held up — and held him up — until the police killing of George Floyd in Minneapolis, the nation erupted in protest and Hutchings, who is Black, woke up one morning in June feeling like a heavy weight was pressing him back, irresistibly, into bed.
+Still, the routine held up — and held him up — until the police killing of George Floyd in Minneapolis caused the nation to erupt in protest, and Hutchings, who is Black, woke up one morning in June feeling like a heavy weight was pressing him back, irresistibly, into bed.

 “What’s going on?” his wife asked.
 “What happened to you?”

 He tried to put it in words, in a video he later filmed and posted to the school system’s website.
-He spoke about having a Black son, and how he and his wife had always told the children that they could have and be anything they wanted.
+He spoke about having a Black son and how he and his wife had always told the children that they could have and be anything they wanted.
 He spoke about what it was like to know that anyone out there in the world might see his son as an enemy.
 Might decide to shoot him.

 When Hutchings showed up to a Zoom planning meeting a few days later, he wore a Black Lives Matter T-shirt.
 He opened the discussion by telling more than 150 staffers about an email he’d recently received from a parent, complaining about the clothes he wore to a video question-and-answer session.

 “It said I was incompetent and unprofessional because I was wearing a hoodie,” Hutchings said.
-He considered ignoring it, but decided to reply: “I wanted to help her understand that what she said was insensitive and insulting. . . .
+He considered ignoring it but decided to reply: “I wanted to help her understand that what she said was insensitive and insulting. . . .
 It was a microaggression.”

 “I think that, if we’re going to change this narrative in our school division, in our city, in our country,” he continued, “we’re going to have to call a spade a spade.”